aphymi/advent-of-code/README.md

 # advent-of-code-2018
-Python solutions to the coding challenges from https://adventofcode.com/
+My Python solutions to the coding challenges at https://adventofcode.com/